Home/Blog/Well-Being/Hair Care/Top Home Remedies To Tame Frizzy Hair

 2. Humectants and Moisturising Agents

-a) Aloe Vera: Aloe vera is well-regarded for its hydrating and soothing properties.
-It helps retain moisture in your hair and reduces frizz, leaving your hair soft and manageable.
+• Aloe Vera: Aloe vera is well-regarded for its hydrating and soothing properties.
+It helps retain moisture in your hair, reducing frizz and leaving it soft and manageable [4].

 3. DIY Hair Masks and Treatments

-a) Avocado and Banana Mask: This DIY mask combines the nourishing properties of avocado and banana, both rich in vitamins and fatty acids that hydrate and soften hair.
+• Avocado and Banana Mask: This DIY mask combines the nourishing properties of avocado and banana, both rich in vitamins and fatty acids that hydrate and soften hair [2].

-b) Yogurt and Egg Mask: Yogurt is rich in protein and lactic acid, while eggs are filled with protein and fatty acids.
+• Yoghurt and Egg Mask: Yoghurt is rich in protein and lactic acid, while eggs are filled with protein and fatty acids.
+This combination can help strengthen the hair shaft.

-c) Apple Cider Vinegar Rinse: Apple cider vinegar helps to balance the pH of your hair, smooth the cuticles, and enhance shine.
+• Apple Cider Vinegar (ACV) Rinse: ACV helps to balance the pH of your hair, which can lead to smoothing the cuticles and enhancing shine [2].

 • Hydration and Diet: Hydration and a nutrient-rich diet are crucial for healthy hair.
-Drinking plenty of water and eating foods high in vitamins, minerals, and healthy fats like salmon, walnuts, and antioxidant-rich fruits and vegetables can help reduce dryness and frizz.
+Drinking plenty of water and consuming foods rich in vitamins, minerals, and healthy fats, such as salmon, walnuts, and antioxidant-rich fruits and vegetables, may help reduce dryness and frizz by supporting the hair follicle from within.

-• Avoiding Heat Styling Tools: Heat styling tools can cause long-term damage to your hair, worsening frizz.
+• Avoiding Heat Styling Tools: Using heat styling tools can cause long-term damage to your hair, exacerbating frizz [2].
 To minimise heat exposure, consider these alternatives:

 • Air Drying: Let your hair air dry naturally instead of using a blow dryer.